 • Instrument amps with an XLR input

 In all of these cases, the phantom power is at the female XLR input connector.
 It is a positive DC voltage on XLR pins 2 and 3.
-Pin 1 has 0 volts, pins 2 and 3 have the same DC power.
+Pin 1 has 0 volts, and pins 2 and 3 have the same power.
 The cable shield is connected to the ground via pin 1.
-Pin 2 and 3 have the balanced audio signal.
+Pin 2 and 3 have a balanced audio signal.